genesys-neu/IARPA-IQ-Docker/README.md

 # README
 This Docker container (4.2 GB) was built to run the "IARPA-IQ-API" and "Yolo-inference" repositories for anomaly detection in LTE signals without the need to manually install specific package versions.

-This is a README companion to run the docker container "iarpa-iq-yolo", which is a work in progress.
-THIS IS NOT A DOCKERFILE!
 Please send all questions to either gu.je or soltani.n {@northeastern.edu}, thanks!

 # Contents